Fruit flies are capable of contaminating your food with E. Coli and Coliform bacteria.

 8. The Paper Cone Trick

-This trick is often used by people to get rid of a huge number of fruits flies at a time.
+This trick is often used by people to get rid of a huge number of fruit flies at a time.

 Just place a plastic bottle or jar with a half cup of vinegar and some pieces of a fruit.
 Now roll a paper in the shape of a cone leaving a small hole at the tip.